EngeLab/CIMseq.publication/README.md

 ### Prerequisites

-Install R, git, and docker first if not installed
+Install R, git, and docker first if not installed.

 ### Instructions